openchoreo/openchoreo.github.io/docs/getting-started/single-cluster.md

 ### 8. Install OpenChoreo Backstage Portal (Optional)

-Install the OpenChoreo Backstage developer portal to visualize and manage your deployed components.
-The portal provides a unified interface for viewing all your services, APIs, and other components in the platform.
+Install the OpenChoreo Backstage developer portal to provide a unified developer experience for your OpenChoreo platform.
+Backstage serves as a centralized hub where developers can discover, manage, and monitor all their services and components.

+The Backstage portal provides:

+- **Cell Diagram**: View all deployed components and their relationships
+- **Logs**: View runtime logs and build logs of each component
+- **Configure and Deploy**: Configure, deploy and promote web applications and services through environments

 ```bash
 helm install openchoreo-backstage-demo oci://ghcr.io/openchoreo/helm-charts/backstage-demo \